 Contrary to what people believe, being an introvert is not a limitation, it is a unique strength.
 So, to all individuals looking to start their business ideas, do not be afraid that you won’t be able to perform as well as extroverts because of your innate personalities.

 Ultimately, success in business depends not on your natural traits, but on how willing you are to improve and move forward through discipline and resiliency.
-Anyone can be successful, it will just need a lot of hard work and sacrifices, and that includes introverts.
+Anyone can be successful, it will just need a lot of hard work and sacrifices, and that goes for introverts too.